 Not only was Survivor Series 1990 the pay-per-view the world got its first glimpse of the Undertaker, but it was also the night of an iconic fail – The Gobbledy Gooker!

 In the latter part of 1990, the then-WWF was heavily hyping an unhatched egg on television broadcasts leading up to the Survivor Series 1990 pay-per-view.
-Curiosity was building and, funny enough, this became the most anticipated part of the evening.
+Curiosity was building and it became the most anticipated part of the evening.
 What was in the egg?

-“Things are really heating up,” Mean Gene Okerlund hyped up to the crowd.
+“Things are really heating up!”
+Mean Gene Okerlund psyched up to the crowd.

 The crowd roared with excitement, if only for a moment.

 The world soon found out that it wasn’t a Playmate.
 No, it was none other than The Gobbledy Gooker, one of WWE’s worst failed gimmicks of all time.

 The moment the “bird” emerged from the egg, apathetic boos emanated from the crowd.
 It wasn’t the sort of boo that could cause a landslide but more of a, “Did you seriously try to insult our intelligence by thinking this would entertain us?” – if that thought could make a sound.